 Location: St George's, University of London (Students on the Cancer Care and Advanced Practice in Clinical Cancer Care study routes will be taught at St George's and the Royal Marsden School).

 Attendance: Part-time, one day a week (usually Thursdays for core research modules, for other modules the day of attendance will vary)

 *Generic route and Maternal and Child Health Pathway only.

 The MSc Healthcare Practice is taught by the Faculty of Health, Social Care and Education, a partnership between Kingston University and St George's, University of London.
-For more information please visit the Faculty of Health and Social Care Sciences website.
+For more information please visit the Faculty of Health, Social Care and Education website.

 The course is inter-professional and is suitable for a broad range of healthcare practitioners including nurses, midwives, social workers and allied health professionals working across a range of settings.
 It offers professional development appropriate for ‘generic’ and early career health professionals as well as the more established practitioner wishing to move into an advanced practice role.
 Applicants may register for the PgCert, PgDip or full MSc.